OracleChain/EosProxyServer/README.md

 Pack EOS World in Mobile, Carry Blockchain Age with You！

-Now we opensourced our backend server too(apply to blackbox mode).
+Now we opensourced our backend server too(available for blackbox mode of [PocketEos-Android](https://github.com/OracleChain/PocketEOS-Android)/[PocketEos-IOS](https://github.com/OracleChain/PocketEOS-IOS)).

 What we provide in this project：

-&emsp;`1.Realtime market rates: Here we request the coinmarketcap for certain token rates.
-The rates were based on multiple exchange market.`
+&emsp;`1.Realtime market rates: Our token rates are sourced from coinmarketcap. `

-&emsp;`2.General EOS error code specification without importing EOSIO code base(EOSJS/EOS C++): We provide a gobal standard error code based on eos source code,which could make better user experience, and educate more about what really happened when error occurred.`
+&emsp;`2.We provide the community with a general EOS error code specification without importing EOSIO code base(EOSJS/EOS C++): The standard error code could make better user experience, and make users have a better understanding of what really happened when something's wrong.`

-&emsp;`3.Server can pack you own transactions as you want, apply to scenes like:new account creating, transfer for operator, airdrop, all kinds of contract call, and etc.`
+&emsp;`3.Use our JAVA server to sign server side transactions, such as: creating new accounts, transferring for airdrops, or calling a complex contract.`

 ------------------------------
 <h2 id="2">ENVIRONMENT</h2>